 b.
 She {probably} hasn’t {*probably} left.

 However, it is well known that there are several clear-cut syntactic distinctions between sentence adverbs and discourse particles.
-One of the most striking structural differences is that only adverbs (8a) and not discourse particles (8b) can appear in front of the finite verb in matrix clauses:
+One of the most striking structural differences is that adverbs (8a) but not discourse particles (8b) can appear in front of the finite verb in matrix clauses:

 (8) a.
 Vermutlich ist das nicht seine Schuld.